-Life without entertainment would be pretty dull, which is why it is important for people to research the entertainment scene in any community before relocation.
+Life without entertainment would be pretty dull, which is why people need to research the entertainment scene in any community before relocation.
 As a fairly large city and major metropolitan area, most people will find activities they can enjoy in Raleigh.

 Formal concert lovers can enjoy shows at the Duke Energy Center for the Performing Arts or North Carolina Symphony.
 Tickets at the Duke Energy Center can run from $25 for smaller artists to more than a hundred dollars.
 Symphony tickets are available for as little as $21.
 Arts and culture lovers may also enjoy the Carolina Ballet, where tickets can be as low as $20.

-Sport fans will definitely enjoy the scene in North Carolina.
-The Charlotte Hornets are a professional basketball team who play in the Spectrum Center.
+Sports fans will definitely enjoy the scene in North Carolina.
+The Charlotte Hornets are a professional basketball team that plays in the Spectrum Center.
 Ticket prices average around $74, but careful shoppers can find options in the single digits.
-The Carolina Panthers are a professional football team who play out of Charlotte.
+The Carolina Panthers are a professional football team that plays out of Charlotte.
 Tickets for these games average about $84, with deals as low as $53.

 There are also plenty of ways to enjoy the great outdoors in Raleigh.
 The Lonnie Poole Golf Course provides a challenge of shooting for par at $65 a day, including the cart.
 Golfers can save more than $20 if they don't mind walking the course.
 Outdoor enthusiasts can always save money by visiting the city's many parks and trails for free.

 The highest-paying jobs in the area relate to natural resources careers like agriculture, forestry, fishing, and hunting.
 These salaries can range from approximately $87,000 to $97,000.
 However, the largest industries in the area are professional, scientific, and technical services, as they employ almost 41,000 people total.